Jehanzeb1973/Ardu_ECU/README.md

 * Current ECU release version is Rev 11.
 This version has been tested with gas start engine and is working fine with no known issues.

 ### Test Version:
 * Current test version is ECU Rev12TC10.
+This version uses different pinouts due to more sensors.
 This is still under test with not all code fully tested.
 Being released for community to test and release.

 #### New Features include:
 * Kero Start --Tested and working